maxhougas/arma1button/README.md

 ### Depricated
 - cheapinstall.sh installs and links mods and missions.
 Does the jobs of installmods.sh, installmissions.sh, linkmod.sh, and linkkey.sh.
+- installmod.sh: invokes docker exec > steamcmd.sh.
+Useful for mods that DLs that time out.
+Does not link anything.
 - installmods.sh: invokes docker exec > steamcmd.sh to download mods.
 Creates appropriate softlinks and discharges the modline file.
 - installmissions.sh: invokes docker exec > steamcmd.sh to download missions.
 Creates softlinks.
 - normalize.sh: iterates though modlist and normalizes folder and file names in ./107410/